chenbekor/Rest2Syslog/README.md

   <img src="https://repository-images.githubusercontent.com/184577526/6d042f80-7056-11e9-9b2b-8e90c0ab0f40"/>
 </h1>

-If you seek to consume any REST API, fetch some items, parse into valid syslog messages and feed them into **any** Syslog destination this project is for you!
+If you seek to consume any REST API, fetch some items/events/messages, format them into valid syslog messages and feed them into **any** Syslog destination Rest2Syslog (R2S) is a perfect choice!

 Why syslog?
-Many products out there support ingestion of data via syslog.
-Some examples include: Kafka, Elasticsearch, Splunk, Redis, QRadar, the list goes on and on.
-If you want to integrate your product with other products, it is very likely that syslog is one of the viable integration interfaces.
-R2S will help you get the job done - all you need to do is extend to support your RESTful APIs.
-Read on for the full details.
+Many products/platforms out there support ingestion of data (inbound messages) using the syslog standard for messages.
+Some product examples include: Kafka, Elasticsearch, Splunk, Redis, QRadar, the list goes on and on.
+If you want to send messages from your Platform's REST API (eg Message Source) into other products (eg Message Destination), it is very likely that syslog is a viable protocol.
+R2S will help you get the job done faster - all you need to do is extend R2S to support your specific RESTful APIs.
+Read on for the full details on how to extend R2S.

+Why R2S on top of syslog-ng? syslog-ng is a free and open-source implementation of the syslog protocol for Unix and Unix-like systems.
+It extends the original syslogd model with content-based filtering, rich filtering capabilities, flexible configuration options and adds important features to syslog, like using TCP for transport.
+More over, syslog-ng is extensible by design and allows writing custom sources and destinations.
+This allows us to implement REST2Syslog as a custom source.

-REST2Syslog collects data from any REST API parses the response, and sends it over to any configurable syslog destination.
+REST2Syslog collects data from any REST API extract relevant fields, formats syslog messages, and sends them over to any configurable syslog destination.
 It is heavily based on [syslog-ng](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.18/administration-guide/2#TOPIC-1043883) and implented as a [python source plugin](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.18/administration-guide/23#TOPIC-1043966)

 REST2Syslog (R2S) features:
 1. Execute your API calls periodically using a configurable interval parameter